tomvanschaijk/tomvanschaijk.github.io/_posts/2025-01-25-advent-of-code-day-1-rust-vs-python.markdown

 Solutions are time-sensitive, and participants can compete on a global leaderboard for the fastest solutions.
 The puzzles are designed to be fun, often involving creative themes or storylines.
 They encourage problem-solving, algorithm design, and optimisation skills.
 In short: a must for everybody that looks for an out during those boring days off.
 Many people use it to brush up on their skills, learn a new language, or just for the sake of the challenge.

 Since the language of choice is free, and people will be comparing their implementations, you know the inevitable happens: a lot of back-and-forth regarding what language is the best/most efficient/easy to write.
 Since my language of choice is Rust, I was interested in trying to compare an implementation in Rust to one in Python, and see how far I could take it.
+As a teaser: in the end, we'll be processing __100 million lines of data__, about __1.3GB__, in less than a second.

 ![aoc]({{ site.url }}/assets/aoc_rust_python/rust_vs_python.jpeg)